jackrobertscott/authpack-client-190806/docs/api/sessions.md

 - created `Date`: time of creation.
 - updated `Date`: time of last update.
 - group `string`: the related group.
-- account `string`: the related account.
+- user `string`: the related user.
 - meta `object?`: developer assigned attributes.
 - expiry `Date`: the expiry time of the token.
 - token `string`: the access token created by the session.